top of page

 Speaker acoustics theory teach us that voice coil acceleration is directly proportional to the acoustic output of a woofer with sealed enclosure when in piston mode bellow the breakup frequency.

-In the following chart Gren plot is the Voive coil acceleearion without MFB, Red plot is with MFB .
+In the following chart Green plot shows the Voice coil acceleration without MFB, Red plot shows the response with MFB activated .

 It is also known that very close microphone measurement on the acoustic axis of the driver is closely proportional to free field measurements.

-In the second chart , Red plot is microphone output with 100 Hz crossover filter , Blue plot is with 200 Hz crossover, Green plot is full subwoofer bandwidth .
+In the second chart , Red plot shows microphone output with 100 Hz crossover filter , Blue plot with 200 Hz crossover, Green plot with full subwoofer bandwidth .

 Frequency response